 x-cme-tokencustom HTTP Request Header to transmit this token.

 - Authentication is required in the header of the HTTP request and should be in format of “username:password” converted to base 64.

 Users requiring a continuous record of all trading activity may continue a subscription from one business day to the next.
 The user ceases sending HTTP requests and, on the next business day, continues the subscription with an HTTP request using the last token received on the previous day.
 This method ensures that the API will send the user any trading activity that occurred during the time period that the user made no HTTP requests.
 BrokerTec exchanges, security types, and input sources will be supported on the subscription.

 Alternately, users may begin a new subscription each day, specifying a Start Time encompassing any time the user did not send HTTP requests following the end of the prior business day's subscription.
 Users should exercise caution with this method to ensure they do not miss trading activity by sending too narrow a time window, and that they do not process duplicate trades should the window overlap trades already received on the prior business day.

 If the user begins a new subscription and does not send a Start Time, the subscription will begin at the present time and include no past trading activity.
 This method may result in missed trades should any trading occur after the user ceased sending HTTP requests on the prior business day and before the user initiated the new subscription.

-Entitlement will not be available for instrument attributes and that customers may use the existing instrument attributes for filtering or filter on the client side.
+Entitlement is not available for instrument attributes.
+Customers may use the existing instrument attributes for filtering or filter on the client side.